In C language, the decimal numbers have two lengths,

 0 - 1000 0011 - 001 1101 0000 0000 0000 0000

 For decimal fractions, we use the Euclidean algorithm to convert its integer part to binary format.
-A length limited integer surely can be convert to a length limited binary number.
-But the decimal part has some differences, when converting the decimal part to binary, we continuously divided it by two until the remainder equals zero, but not every decimal can be multiplied to the end, only the tail is 5 can do this, so a length limited decimal might not be converted to a length limited binary.
+A length-limited integer surely can be converted to a length-limited binary number.
+But the decimal part has some differences.
+When converting the decimal part to binary, we continuously divided it by two until the remainder equals zero, but not every decimal can be multiplied to the end.
+Only the tail is 5 can do this, so a length-limited decimal might not be converted to a length-limited binary.

-The mantissa of the float and the double is length limited.
-When the decimal part of a floating point number is too long, the over part would be ignored.
-In another words, the floating point number might not store an exact number but a approximate value
+The mantissa of the float and the double is length-limited.
+When the decimal part of a floating-point number is too long, the over part would be ignored.
+In other words, the floating-point number might not store an exact number but an approximate value

-The IEEE 754 standard is the most popular floating point number standard, you can get the detail info on Wiki, it’s a genius-like idea.
+The IEEE 754 standard is the most popular floating-point number standard, and you can get the detailed info on Wiki, it’s a genius-like idea.
 In IEEE 754, the scientist designed two specific values.

-When all bits of the exponent are 1, we don’t think it’s a normal floating point number but a specific value.
+When all exponent bits are 1, we don’t think it’s a normal floating-point number but a specific value.

-- If all bits of the mantissa are zero, it means infinity.
+- If all bits of the mantissa is zero, it means infinity.